Skip to content

 Friend AI: Personal Enhancement or Uninvited Company?

-written by Christopher Register For 99 USD, you can now pre-order a friend—or, a Friend, which is designed to be an AI friend.
-The small, round scallop-sized device contains AI-powered software and a microphone, and it’s designed to be worn on a lanyard around the neck at virtually any time.
-The austere product website says… Read More »Friend AI: Personal Enhancement or Uninvited Company?
+written by Christopher Register You can now pre-order a friend—or, a Friend, which is designed to be an AI friend.
+The small, round device contains AI-powered software and a microphone, and it’s designed to be worn on a lanyard around the neck at virtually any time.
+The austere product website says of Friend that, “When… Read More »Friend AI: Personal Enhancement or Uninvited Company?

 Caution With Chatbots?
 Generative AI in Healthcare